jrampono/azure-sql-ias-accelerator/README.md

 + SQL2017-WS2016
 + SQL2017-WS2016-BYOL

-3. Run the primary powershell script "sqlias.ps1".
+3. Open the primary powershell script "sqlias.ps1".
+Change "{Path to your config file}" to the actual full path of your config file.

+4. Run "sqlias.ps1"

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.